-A code usually has legal or other enforceable ramifications, whereas guidelines are limited to suggesting best practice which is not usually "regulated" or "policed."
-Guidelines, by their nature, imply that circumstances are varied and complex, and that following the guidelines often requires practitioners to apply practical wisdom (a combination of experience and common sense), as well as to abide by relevant other local and professional codes.
-See Appendix E for more on what developing a code may look like.
+A code usually has legal or other enforceable ramifications, whereas guidelines suggest best practice which is not usually "regulated" or "policed."
+Guidelines, by their nature, imply that circumstances are varied and complex, and that following the guidelines often requires practitioners to apply practical wisdom - a combination of experience and common sense.